📜 Introduction.

 The studio offered me to keep the outfit until 6 PM, but the heat was intense, so I returned it right after the photoshoot.

 I grabbed a quick lunch at Fangzhuanchang, known for its noodles with soybean paste and minced meat.
-After lunch, I visited the Lama Temple (Yonghe Temple): one of the most spiritual places in the city, home to one of the largest wooden Buddha statues in the world.
+After lunch, I visited the Lama Temple (Yonghe Temple): one of the most spiritual places in the city and home to one of the largest wooden Buddha statues in the world.

 In the afternoon, I explored the Summer Palace, an imperial masterpiece of gardens, lakes, and pavilions once used as the royal family’s summer retreat.

-The evening was magical: I attended the Folk Art Show at Lao She Teahouse, a unique mix of Chinese music, theater, and traditional arts, served with tea and local snacks (check out my post Theatre in China: A Spectacular Experience at Lao She Teahouse).
-To end the day, I delighted y palate with Peking Duck for dinner, an iconic dish from Beijing.
+The evening was magical: I attended the Folk Art Show at Lao She Teahouse, a unique mix of Chinese music, theater, and traditional arts, served with tea and local snacks (check out my post related to the theatre in China).
+To end the day, I delighted my palate with Peking Duck for dinner, an iconic dish from Beijing.

 - h 09.00 – Photoshoot